-2 This amount is an approximation, as there are discrepancies between the figures in the spreadsheets and the amounts disclosed in the filed campaign finance reports.
+1 This amount is an approximation, as there are discrepancies between the figures in the spreadsheets and the amounts disclosed in the filed campaign finance reports.

-8. Based on the discrepancies between the PAC's spreadsheets and campaign finance reports, the TEC, by its own motion, initiated a preliminary review against the respondent.

-- 9. In response to the complaint, the respondent admitted that, as PAC chair, she should have ensured that the PAC's campaign finance reports were correct.
-She also provided TEC staff with copies of the PAC's bank statements detailing the political contributions it accepted and the political expenditures it made.
-The respondent also later provided invoices received by the PAC and records related to contributions received through Stripe.3 For the political contributions, TEC staff used these records and cross-referenced them with the PAC's spreadsheets and filed reports to determine the contributor for each deposit. - 10.
-After responding to the complaint, the respondent met with TEC staff to discuss the allegations and what corrections needed to be made to the PAC's reports.
-The respondent indicated that she would make all necessary corrections and file the amended reports. - 11.
-On October 20, 2023, the respondent filed a new campaign treasurer appointment to reopen the PAC's account with the TEC and make the needed corrections to the PAC's reports.
-TEC staff requested that the respondent file the amended reports no later than November 10, 2023. - 12.
-On February 20, 2024, the respondent filed the PAC's amended 8-day pre-election report and its amended July 2021 semiannual report.
-The respondent then made subsequent corrections, which she filed on March 1, 2024.
-Based on these amendments and corrections, the PAC's reports now substantially comply with the filing requirements under Title 15 of the Election Code.
+- 8. Based on the discrepancies between the PAC's spreadsheets and campaign finance reports, the TEC, by its own motion, initiated a preliminary review against the respondent. - 9.
+After the TEC initiated a preliminary review against the respondent, TEC staff obtained copies of the PAC's bank statements detailing the political contributions it accepted and the political expenditures it made, several invoices received by the PAC and records related to contributions received through Stripe.2 For the political contributions, TEC staff used these records and crossed referenced them with the PAC's spreadsheets and filed reports to determine the contributor for each deposit. - 10.
+In response to the complaint, the respondent acknowledged the allegations and cooperated with TEC staff in order to resolve this complaint.
+The respondent explained that although he was named PAC treasurer, he did not accept contributions or make expenditures on behalf of the PAC.
+Additionally, based on email communications obtained by TEC staff it appears that the respondent did not have firsthand knowledge of the PAC's activity, but had to rely on information from Ms. Schwope in order to complete the PAC's reports.
+The emails also show that the PAC did not notify the respondent of the 8-day pre-election report filing deadline until the day the report was due.

-The Respondent Served as the PAC's Treasurer
+The Respondent was the PAC's Treasurer

-- 13. With the exception of the campaign treasurer appointment, the individual named as a committee's campaign treasurer is legally responsible for filing all reports of the specific-purpose committee, including a report following the termination of his or her appointment as campaign treasurer.
+- 11. With the exception of the campaign treasurer appointment, the individual named as a committee's campaign treasurer is legally responsible for filing all reports of the specific-purpose committee, including a report following the termination of his or her appointment as campaign treasurer.
 1 Tex.
 Admin.
-Code § 20.303(c). - 14.
+Code § 20.303(c). - 12.
 A campaign treasurer appointment continues in effect until terminated.
 Tex.
 Elec.
-Code § 252.011(b). - 15.
+Code § 252.011(b). - 13.
 If a campaign treasurer resigns or otherwise vacates the position, the appointment is terminated at the time the vacancy occurs.
 Id. § 252.013(a).
 A campaign treasurer who vacates the treasurer's position shall immediately notify the appointing authority in writing of the vacancy.
 Id. § 252.013(b).
 If the campaign treasurer of a specific-purpose political committee required to file its campaign treasurer appointment with the commission or of a general-purpose political committee resigns or otherwise vacates the position, the campaign treasurer shall immediately file written notification of the vacancy with the commission.
-Id. § 252.013(c).
+Id. § 252.013(c). - 14.
+On April 13, 2021, Ms. Altimore sent an email to Ms. Schwope and other PAC members resigning as PAC treasurer.
+Therefore, under Section 252.013 of the Election Code, Ms. Altimore's appointment was terminated that same day. - 15.
+Upon Ms. Altimore's resignation, Ms. Schwope sent the respondent an email asking if he would be willing to step in as the PAC's treasurer.
+In response, the respondent sent Ms. Schwope an email on April 13, 2021, stating that he could support and assist as the

-3 According to Stripe's webpage, "Stripe allows users to accept one-time or recurring online donations through a secure, Stripe-hosted payment page called Payment Links.
+2 According to Stripe's webpage, "Stripe allows users to accept one-time or recurring online donations through a secure, Stripe-hosted payment page called Payment Links.
 Users can create a fixed amount donation or let donors choose the amount to donate by setting up a payment link in the Stripe Dashboard." https://support.stripe.com/questions/how-to-accept-donations-through-stripe.